-- · Copying from another student's paper. - Use of prepared materials, notes or texts other than those specifically permitted by the instructor during the examination. - · Collaboration with another student during the examination. - Buying, selling, stealing, soliciting or transmitting an examination or other people present at your site during remote proctoring of any exams or any other material purported to be unrealized contents of an upcoming examination or the use of any such material. - Substituting for another person during an examination or allowing such substitution for oneself. - · Bribery of any person to obtain examination information. - Plagiarism is the failure to acknowledge indebtedness.
-It is always assumed that the written work offered for evaluation and credit is the student's own unless otherwise acknowledged. - Such acknowledgment should occur whenever one quotes another person's actual work or whenever one appropriates another person's ideas, opinions or theories, even if they are paraphrased, and whenever one borrows facts, statistics or other illustrative materials unless the information is common knowledge. - Collusion is a collaboration with another person in the preparation or editing of notes, themes, reports or other written work or in laboratory work offered for evaluation and credit unless such collaboration is specifically approved in advance by the instructor.

-Credential misrepresentation is the use of false or misleading statements in order to gain admission to Saint James School of Medicine.
+- Copying from another student's paper. - Use of prepared materials, notes or texts other than those specifically permitted by the instructor during the examination. - Collaboration with another student during the examination. - Buying, selling, stealing, soliciting or transmitting an examination or any other material purported to be unrealized contents of an upcoming examination or the use of any such material. - · Substituting for another person during an examination or allowing such substitution for oneself. - Bribery of any person to obtain examination information. - Plagiarism is the failure to acknowledge indebtedness.
+It is always assumed that the written work offered for evaluation and credit is the student's own unless otherwise acknowledged. - Such acknowledgment should occur whenever one quotes another person's actual work or whenever one appropriates another person's ideas, opinions or theories, even if they are paraphrased, and whenever one borrows facts, statistics or other illustrative materials unless the information is common knowledge. - Collusion is collaboration with another person in the preparation or editing of notes, themes, reports or other written work or in laboratory work offered for evaluation and credit unless such collaboration is specifically approved in advance by the instructor. - Credential misrepresentation is the use of false or misleading statements in order to gain admission to Saint James School of Medicine.
 It also involves the use of false or misleading statements in an effort to obtain employment or university admission elsewhere, while one is enrolled at Saint James School of Medicine.

-Violation of policies stated in this document, Code of Ethics or other published documents are viewed negatively by the administration and may result in disciplinary action against the student.
+Violation of policies stated in this document, Code of Ethics or other published documents are viewed negatively by the administration and may result in a disciplinary action against the student.